hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ## Implications of a Hypothesis Roadmap

-In a world where instead of epics we focus on hypothesis in the roadmap one thing is first better
+In a world where instead of epics we focus on hypothesis in the roadmap, one thing is first better
 set: the focus and intend of the company.
 Chasing self-set deadlines, PMs trying to get hands on big epics for that promotion or raise, that's not quite it.

 What truly matters to C-Level, which is to gather insights about the customers and the business they're in, can be brought from C to Z, all the way to the bottom.
-Instead of talking about deadlines and epics, we can focus the brains of the entire organization on what matters in the end - not whether an epic got stretched or not - but if a C-Level idea was right.
+Instead of talking about deadlines and epics, we can focus the brains of the entire organization on what matters in the end - not whether an epic got stretched or not - but if a good idea was right.